 The Effects of Restless Leg Syndrome on Mental Health:

 Needless to say, restless leg syndrome may take a heavy toll on victims’ sleep and emotional well-being.
-A recent study in JAMA Network Open (Aug.
+A study in JAMA Network Open (Aug.
 23, 2019) found that people with RLS were substantially more likely to harm themselves or attempt suicide than those without it.

 Obviously, such a serious situation requires medical attention.
 Not everyone will be quite so desperate, however.
 We don’t want to downplay the gravity of RLS, but we do want to offer some other possible approaches.